www-codeblock-io/Sovereign/README.md

 # Install Specter wallet
 [Official Website](https://specter.solutions/index.html)

-Specter first open-source release was on June 2020.
+Specter is an open-source Bitcoin wallet, first released June 2020.
 It offers an intuative desktop GUI ideal for the creation and management of MultiSig or SingleSig wallets with extensive HWW support.

 1. Create a new directory in Downloads folder called ```Specter``` and move into it.
    ```bash copy